NotFX/Bizhawk-GS-TBS-Utility-Script/README.md

 1)Load Bizhawk

-2)Load mGBA core
+2)Load mGBA core [does not apply to newer versions of Bizhawk]

 3)Load GS:TBS

-3)Open LUA console
+4)Open LUA console

-4)Load utility script
+5)Load utility script

-5)Follow console instructions
+6)Follow console instructions

 Supported plugins can be placed in the same directory as the main script and will be detected automatically.

 --------------------
 Original by TL_Plexa

-Bizhawk version by Ruadath, Dyrati, and Fx
+Bizhawk version by Ruadath, Dyrati, and FX